Code-Institute-Submissions/Sandro-s-Pizza/README.md

 - *As a first time visitor*, I want to be able to change my order before completion

-- *As a first time visitor*, I want to be make payments in an easy and secure way
+- *As a first time visitor*, I want to make payments in an easy and secure way

 - *As a first time visitor*, I want to be notified of my purchases by email